Polling.com

 R-squared is a good tool, but it’s crucial to consider its limitations.

-You must learn about additional parameters like adjusted R-squared, RMSE, and MAE, which should be used to comprehensively understand your model’s performance.
+After knowing what is r square, you must learn about additional parameters like adjusted R-squared, RMSE, and MAE, which should be used to comprehensively understand your model’s performance.

 Leave a Reply